puppetlabs/puppetlabs-sqlserver/README.md

 }
 ```

-In the event you want something to always execute you can also leave the `onlyif` parameter out and have it execute every time
+If you want something to always execute, you can leave out the `onlyif` parameter:

 ```
 sqlserver_tsql{ 'Always running':
     instance => 'MSSQLSERVER',